gmc-code/PC-microbit-micropython/docs/lessons/Scroll_text.rst

     | Scrolls ``value`` horizontally on the display.
     | ``value`` can be an integer or float (a decimal) or a string.
     | The ``delay`` parameter controls how fast the text scrolls.
+    | The default delay is 150ms.
+When no delay is specified the default of 150ms is used.

     The use of ``\*,`` in the syntax is to indicate that for those parameters after it, ``wait``, ``loop`` and ``monospace``, the arguments must be specified using their keyword.